damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 The following table has a header (first line), then markup to define the desired alignment (dashes and colons), then the table body.
 You can go forward and add a separator to create subsequent table bodies.

-However you prepare your table, its design will depend upon on the CSS styles defined for them.
+However you prepare your table, its design will depend upon the CSS styles defined for them.

 The last markup `{: .custom-class #custom-id}` **can** be used in case you want to attribute to the `<table>` element a [custom class and/or a custom ID](#classes-ids-and-attributes).